patware/febedb/README.md

 ## This is not

 This repo is not a course or lecture on micro containers, containers, serverless, or any cloud native technology offerings.

+## Key takeaways

+If you want to use https from container to container in a multi-container environment on your workstation, the built-in dotnet devcert won't work.
+I opted for OpenSSL.

+If you want to deploy a DACPAC to a Sql Server part of your multi-container environment, it's better to have it in a separate process/container.

 ## Feedback